cemvarol/AZ-303-Labs/Lab-05/Lab-05.md

     | Allowed protocols | **HTTPS only** |
     | Signing key | **key1** |

+> **Note:** Enabling Object option will allow to upload files, remember the previous task.
+However this will be available with the new Blob service SAS URL.
+So you will need to remove the previous connection and add with the new Blob Service URL

 7. Click **Generate SAS and connection string**.